-Many motion applications require high accuracy both during, and at the end of, the move.
+Many motion applications require high accuracy both during and at the end of the move.
 Even if you are using perfectly optimized PID (proportional, integral, derivative) values to control position, the compensation loop is never perfect because it must manage the influence of a wide range of system forces.
 Feedforward is an ideal way to deliver motion accuracy.

 I’m such a torque